 Chapter 7 vs. Chapter 13 Bankruptcy

-The difference between Chapter 7 versus Chapter 13 bankruptcies can be confusing.
+Beyond the income cutoff, the difference between Chapter 7 versus Chapter 13 bankruptcies can be confusing.
 The following is a comparison of Chapter 7 and Chapter 13 bankruptcy.
 For more information, see Chapter 7: How it Works and How Chapter 13 Works.

 Mortgages and Car Loans